sisl/XPlaneConnectX/Julia/README.md

 subscribeDREFs(xpc::XPlaneConnectX, subscribed_drefs::Vector{Tuple{String, Int64}})
 ```

 Permanently subscribe to a list of DataRefs with a certain frequency.
 This method is preferred for obtaining the most up-to-date values for DataRefs that will be used frequently during the runtime of your code.
 Examples include position, velocity, or attitude.
 The data will be asynchronously received and processed, unlike the synchronous `getDREF` or `getPOSI` methods.
 The most recent value for each subscribed DataRef is stored in `xpc.current_dref_values`, which is a dictionary with DataRefs as keys.
 Each entry contains another dictionary with the keys `"value"` and `"timestamp"` representing the most recent value and the time it was received, respectively.
+A full list of DataRefs can be found in `/.../X-Plane 12/Resources/plugins/DataRefs.txt`.
+Plugins can define their own DataRefs that you can subscribe to as well.
+Often, those definitions are stored within the plugin's directory itself.

 > **Note**: This function does not exist in the original `XPlaneConnect`, however, for code performance, this functionality can be helpful.